rhett-chen/grasp-auto-annotation/README.md

 ### Step3

 Set relevant arguments in auto_annotaton/options.py.
+The default parameters here are the recommended parameters.

 ### Step4